 Lisa Nandy says she asked BBC why nobody was fired for airing Gaza documentary

-This comes ahead of the review looking into Gaza: How To Survive A Warzone, is due to be published later this week.
+A review looking into Gaza: How To Survive A Warzone is due to be published later this week.

 Culture Secretary Lisa Nandy has said she asked the BBC why nobody has been fired for airing a Gaza documentary which featured the son of a Hamas official.